 This hotel has a very large swimming pool and offers an excellent breakfast.

 This hotel has a breathtaking view, directly facing the ocean.
 Iberostar has 3 large swimming pool, including 1 dedicated for kids only.

 The beach is located just a few minutes walk from the hotel.
 In front of the hotel, you have the famous Playa Blanca promenade with restaurants and bars along the way.

 If you are a little bit more on a budget, then we recommend Ona Las Casita.
 This lovely bungalow is perfectly located near the beach and the main promenade at Playa Blanca.

-To maximise the things to see on the islands, we highly recommend to rent a car in Lanzarote.
+To maximize the things to see on the islands, we highly recommend renting a car in Lanzarote.
 It is very easy to drive on the island, and if you have a GPS then you do not have to worry about direction.

 You can visit Lanzarote all year round as the temperature are mild even in Winter.
 However, the best time to travel to Lanzarote is from July to November.
 Over the year, the average temperature varies moderately.
 It is always around 21°C.

 Temperatures are lowest in February, with lows around 18°C. With an average maximum temperature of 25°C, it is in August that the temperatures are the highest.

 There are usually 11 days of rainfall each year in Lanzarote.
 June is the least rainy month with almost no rain and December the rainiest with up to 18 mm and 2 days of precipitation.

 Taste the many delights that the island of Lanzarote has to offer.
 Gastronomy in Lanzarote, and throughout the Canary Islands, has some of its roots in Spanish cuisine and is also influenced by recipes from Africa and Latin America.
 In addition, there are traditions inherited from the natives of the island.